 - · On-call Student Life staff member

 - · On-call Security Director

-- · On-call College Physician
+- On-call College Physician

-- On-call Psychological Services Counselor

-Individuals are also encouraged to seek support and advice from the following resources:
+- On-call Psychological Services Counselor Individuals are also encouraged to seek support and advice from the following resources:

+- FOCUS (Facts on Chemical Abuse): This is a four-session in-depth examination of substance use and abuse, conducted by United Counseling Service and scheduled each term by the Student Life Office.

+- Substance Seminars: A two-hour program offering information and resources available to students conducted by United Counseling Service and scheduled each term by the Student Life Office.

 - AA meetings (447-1285)

 - Al Anon (447-1285)

 - United Counseling Services (442-5491)

 - Southwestern Vermont Medical Center ER (442-6361)

-- · Turning Point Club (442-9700)
+- Turning Point Club (442-9700)

-Alcohol Policy.
+iii-Alcohol Policy.
 The College Alcohol Policy is intended to encourage lawful and responsible decision-making on the part of all Bennington College students.